snapscale/snapscale/README.md

 - **Decentralized CA** - use smart contracts to issue digital certificates, support issuance by multiple signing thresholds
 - **Peer Permissioning** - node/peer permissioning using smart contracts, ensuring only known parties can join the network
 - **HTTP Permissioning** - ensure that only authorized clients can interact with the node
-- **On-chain Blacklists** - use smart contracts to maintain blacklists to ensure that perpetrators can no longer use P2P or HTTP to interact with nodes
+- **On-chain Blacklists** - use smart contracts to maintain blacklists and ensure that perpetrators can no longer use P2P or HTTP to interact with nodes
-- **UTXO** - Added UTXO trading model, and support the mutual transaction between the balance model and the UTXO model
+- **UTXO** - add UTXO-transaction model, supporting cross-transactions between the balance model and the UTXO model

 ## Disclaimer